New York cracks down after "credible" 9/11 threat

 The intelligence included possible threats of attacks targeting subways or commuter trains or possible car bomb attacks in New York or Washington, U.S. officials said.

 "We have to be concerned.
-Terrorism is theater and this is a stage, right now probably the world's biggest stage," New York City Police Commissioner Raymond Kelly told CNN.
+Terrorism is theatre and this is a stage, right now probably the world's biggest stage," New York City Police Commissioner Raymond Kelly told CNN.

 "We have the opening of the 9/11 memorial, the president and two former presidents here, obviously a lot of high profile public officials will be here, so we have to be concerned," Kelly said.